 The total reimbursement amount paid to the pharmacy for each prescription drug claim.

-The total reimbursement amount paid to the pharmacy for each prescription drug claim.
+The total amount charged to the covered entity, payor, or health plan for each prescription drug claim.

 Documentation of health plan billings during the exam period including a itemized breakdowns.